devfleet/awesome-eve/README.md

 * [eve-calendars.com](https://www.eve-calendars.com) - Convenient out-of-game access to character's calendar.
 Allows players to use their favourite calendar app on the desktop or mobile as also see events in their preferred time zone.
 * [EVEMissioneer](https://evemissioneer.com) - An EVE Online agent finder and explorer with optional SSO standings integration.
 Includes Faction Warfare stats and leaderboards.
 * [JitaCalendar](https://www.jita.space/calendar) - Web-based Eve calendar client.
 API requests done client-side; no server storage.
+* [Abyss Tracker](https://abysstracker.com) - A loot tracker specifically for the Abyss Runners in EVE Online.
+Share your runs and analyze them.
+Its connected to EVE Workbench for the fits.

 #### EveMail
 * [Fuzzwork Mail](https://evemail.fuzzwork.co.uk) - Fuzzwork Evemail, an ESI Evemail client.
 Clientside based, no storage.